Jews for Mask Rights Open Letter

 Antisemitism is a real threat, but legislating masks will not protect Jews.
 Banning masks will not address the underlying ideologies that fuel antisemitic sentiments and behaviors.
 If anything, it may further exacerbate these sentiments.

-Jewish tradition prioritizes the sanctity and protection of life, above all else.
+Jewish tradition prioritizes the sanctity and protection of life above all else.
 Jews are not permitted to endanger our own or others’ lives or behave in ways likely to spread illness or cause death.
-We have an obligation to protect the life and health of others.
+We have an obligation to protect the lives and health of others.
 The principle of pikuach nefesh – “saving a life” – prioritizes preserving human life over virtually all else.

 Masks are proven to be highly effective in helping protect against COVID-19, other viruses, and the increasing air pollution in New York.
 Many would be unable to go to work, shop for groceries, or otherwise take part in public life without regular mask usage.
 Even briefly unmasking, as Mayor Adams has suggested business owners should ask customers to do, puts people at risk.